insert alt tag

 The above overs an overview of the general recommended parameters for L1 data capture.

-Below is a guide to L1 parameter settings for specific industries and applications, such as topographic mapping, forestry, powerline, and city modeling.
+Below is a guide to L1 parameter settings for specific industries and applications, such as topographic mapping, forestry, powerline, and city modelling.

 Topographic Mapping Recommended Parameters